 It is recommended that for any unexpected loss a sample of placenta is taken and sent to the Kennedy Galton Centre for Genetic Research for examination.
 This can be particularly useful in identifying genetic causes of fetal loss.

-If you have any further questions about the post mortem examination, the doctor, midwife or one of our bereavement team will be happy to answer these for you.
+If you have any further questions about the post mortem examination, the doctor, nurse, fetal medicine team or one of our bereavement officers will be happy to answer these for you.